 It was just a small footnote, but has been recognized as being ultra significant.

-Recently, Nia Smith became the 23rd accuser of Watson and filed a lawsuit.
-In her petition filed, at the bottom of Page 2 are several footnotes.
+Recently, the 23rd accuser of Deshaun Watson filed a lawsuit.
+In the accuser’s petition filed, at the bottom of Page 2 are several footnotes.
 The second note states:

 “Of course, we now know that Deshaun Watson offered each Plaintiff $100,000 to settle their cases, but not all would accept that amount, due to the aggressive nondisclosure agreement that Watson’s team proposed.”